carpentries/instructor-training/episodes/05-memory.md

 Storing words in groups reduces the number of effective items in your short-term memory, allowing you to keep more information in your head at once.
-This is one reason why helping our learners to see the connections among the concepts we are teaching is so important.

 ### Active Learning Through Formative Assessment

-Formative assessment is a key component in helping learners solidify their understanding and transfer ideas from short-term memory into long-term memory.
-It is important to use formative assessments frequently to help learners transition new concepts into their long-term memory, before their short-term memory fills up.
-It can be helpful to use pedagogical planning tools to identify the number of concepts that are being introduced in a lesson and plan where to include formative assessments.
+Formative assessment is a key component in helping learners solidify their understanding and begin transferring ideas into long-term memory.
+The limitations of short-term memory are one reason why assessments should be frequent: to help learners engage with new concepts *before their short-term memory fills up* and starts ejecting things.

+Formative assessment will help learners to retain new information.
+However, it also sometimes asks them to integrate things they may have learned more than 7±2 ideas ago.
+The fact that a concept was previously taught at a workshop does not mean that it will automatically be available for use once its short-term memory window has expired.
+Be sure to remind learners of prior concepts essential to a task before asking them to rely upon it.

 ### Limit concepts

-In the same vein as "going slowly," it is important to limit the number of concepts introduced in a lesson; no matter how many exercises or formative assessments you do, you cannot overcome the limit of items that can be shored in short-term memory.
-Planning your lesson with a concept map can help you not only identify key concepts and relationships, but also to notice when you are trying to teach too many things between assessments.
+In the same vein as "going slowly," it is important to limit the number of concepts introduced in a lesson.
+This can be hard!
+As you are reviewing a lesson to teach, you will doubtless come across related concepts that are very useful, and you may feel strongly motivated to sneak them in.
+Keep in mind, however, that no matter how many exercises you do, *you cannot overcome the limits of short-term memory in a short-format workshop*.

-> ## Concept Maps in the Classroom
-> In addition to helping you plan where to introduce formative assessments, concept maps can
-> be used in many other ways:
->
-> 1. To aid solo design of a lesson.
-> 2. To aid communication with fellow lesson designers.
-> 3. To aid communication with learners.
-> - When using a concept map as a communication aid, it is best to build the map piece by piece rather than providing it all at once.
-> 4. As a classroom discussion exercise.
-> 5. As a formative assessment technique.
-> - When asking learners to create a concept map, it is important to limit concepts and focus narrowly on target learning.
-Mind the (expert awareness) gap!
-{: .callout}
+Planning your lesson with a concept map can help you not only identify key concepts and relationships, but also to notice when you are trying to teach too many things at once.

 ## Why Guided Practice is Important

-Another way to think about the challenge of managing memory is through the theory of *[cognitive load][wikipedia-cognitive-load]*.
+Memory is not the only cognitive resource that is limited.
+Attention is constrained as well.
+While many people believe that they can "multi-task," the reality is that attention can only focus on one thing at a time.
+Adding items that demand attention adds more things to alternate between attending to, which can reduce efficiency and performance on all of them. the theory of *[cognitive load][wikipedia-cognitive-load]*.
-It posits that people have to deal with three things when they are learning:
+There are different theories of cognitive load, but one by Sweller posits that people have to attend to three types of things when they are learning:

-*   *Intrinsic* load is what they have to keep in mind in order to carry out a learning task.
+*   Things they have to think about in order to *perform a task* ("intrinsic load").
-*   *Germane* load is the (desirable) mental effort required to create linkages between new information and old (which is one of the things that distinguishes learning from memorization).
+*   Mental effort required to *connect the task* to new and old information ("germane load").
-*   *Extraneous* load is everything else that distracts or gets in the way.
+*   *Distractions* and other mental effort not directly related to performing or learning from the task ("extraneous load").

+Cognitive load is not always a bad thing!
+There is plenty of evidence that *some* difficulty is desirable and can increase learning.
+However, there are limits.
+Managing all forms of cognitive load, with particular attention to extraneous load, can help prevent *cognitive overload* from impeding learning altogether.

-Cognitive load theory's proponents claim that eliminating extraneous cognitive load accelerates learning.
-One way to do this is by using *guided practice*: we set up a structure in which learners can apply their skills with direction and get feedback on their progress.
+One way to manage cognitive load as tasks become more complex is by using *guided practice*: creating a structure in which learners can apply their skills in stepped, precisely targeted ways and get feedback on their progress before transferring their attention to a different element to be learned.

-> ## Why We Do not Use Minimal Guidance
+> ## Is This "Hand Holding?"
 >
 > An alternative to guided practice is a *minimal guidance* approach, where
 > learners are given raw materials (for example a text or reference) and
 > asked to explore and learn to solve problems on their own.
-> Minimal guidance practice comes from another teaching strategy
+> Minimal guidance is commonly found in many instructional strategies you may have encountered,
 > variously known as *constructivist*, *discovery*, *problem-based*, *experiential*
 > or *inquiry-based* learning.
 >
-> You may have heard of some of these strategies, and they are not without
+> These strategies are not without merit!
-> merit!
 But they frequently fall flat.
-Cognitive load theory, introduced by [Kirshner et al.][kirschner-paper]
+> A landmark paper by [Kirshner et al.][kirschner-paper]
-> in response to the popularity and uneven success of these approaches, applies what we know about
+> responds to the popularity and uneven success of minimal guidance, applying
-> human cognitive architecture to understand why minimal guidance often fails.
+> cognitive load theory to understand why these strategies often fail.
 >
+> Some people feel concerned that guided practice amounts to "hand-holding,"
+> implying that learners who receive support may never learn
+> to function independently.
+This view fails to account for the *additional cognitive
+> load* experienced by novices creating new connections while learning a task.
 > Minimally-guided instruction requires learners to simultaneously
 > master a domain's factual content
 > and its search and problem-solving strategies.
-> Fostering creativity and independence is intuitively appealing,
+Fostering creativity and independence takes time.
+> Minimal guidance is intuitively appealing,
 > but that does not mean it works.
 {: .callout}

-In the framework of cognitive load, some additional predictions can be made.

-One example is work by Mayer and colleagues on the *[split-attention effect][wikipedia-split-attention]*.
-Linguistic and visual input are processed by different parts of the human brain, and linguistic and visual memories are stored separately as well.
-This means that correlating different linguistic, auditory, and visual streams of information takes cognitive effort: when someone reads one thing while hearing something else spoken aloud, their brain cannot help but check that it is getting the same information on both channels.
-Discrepancies between these channels increase cognitive load and decrease learning.
-Learning is therefore more effective when information that is being presented simultaneously in two different channels is redundant, rather than different.

-For our workshops, this means the instructor should say out loud commands as they type them on the screen while engaging learners in [participatory live coding]({{ page.root }}/14-live/).

 ## Guided Practice at Work